-The purpose of this assignment is to observe, evaluate and apply knowledge gained through class lecture and research in functioning TR program.
-The students will include:
+Observe, evaluate and apply knowledge gained through class lecture and research in assessing the quality and functioning of a TR program.
+The students will:

 - 1. Participate in a 2-hour TR program - 2.
-Complete a post session report/evaluation on the program - 3.
+Complete a DETAILED post session report/evaluation on the program - 3.
 Identify ways in which staff integrated the primary philosophies and foundational theories of TR